spencergosden/Maritime-Alpha-Flow/README.md

 >Gauge to show overall vessel traffic compared to 72-hour SMA
 >
 >Backtesting functionality with adjustable vessel count SMA lengths to create simple vessel count SMA crossover strategies (includes a feature to optimize your backtest, to be used with extreme caution)
->
->Links to download .csv and .parquet files for vessel data tables, in case users prefer this to querying the database on SQL for their own data exploration and research

 ## Disclosure